aksisonline/evolutyz-rag-app/README.md

-# Internal Knowledge Base Preview
+# Information Resource Assistant Preview

 This template demonstrates the usage of the [Language Model Middleware](https://sdk.vercel.ai/docs/ai-sdk-core/middleware#language-model-middleware) to perform retrieval augmented generation and enforce guardrails using the [AI SDK](https://sdk.vercel.ai/docs) and [Next.js](https://nextjs.org/).